Important College Vocabulary

 Noncredit Courses — Courses that are designed to help students improve specific academic skills (e.g. speaking, reading, writing, mathematics), increase their general knowledge of certain academic subjects (e.g. music and physics), and be better prepared for credit classes in these areas.
 While these courses do not carry college credit, they do count toward the number of class hours required to be a full-time student.

 Nonmatriculated Student — A student who has not been accepted as a degree candidate but who is permitted to take classes at the College.
 Nonmatriculated students may take no more than eleven credits each semester.

 Office Hours — Times that faculty are available in their offices to meet with students.
 Full-time faculty hold office hours each week.

 Part-time student — A student who is registered for 1-11 credits (or the equivalent number of hours) a semester.

-PIN Code—A six-digit number that students create to gain access to the MyNCC Banner system (the College's student information and registration system).
+PIN Code—A six-digit number that students create to gain access to the MyNCC system (the College's student information and registration system).

 Placement Tests — Exams administered to students prior to their first semester at the College.
 Placement Tests indicate students' proficiency in English, Reading, and Mathematics.